 Joshua Tree National Park has so much to offer.
 It’s easy to navigate, allowing you to see the major highlights in a single day.
 Joshua Tree is the perfect weekend trip from major cities like Los Angeles or Las Vegas.

-Read on for all the details on the perfect day in Joshua Tree National Park.
+Read on for all the details on a perfect day trip to Joshua Tree National Park.

 Joshua Tree National Park is most known for its namesake Joshua Trees.
 These prickly trees are cousins of the agave, most often found in the Mojave Desert.
 Joshua Trees can live well over 150 years, particularly in protected areas like the national park.